-These instructions are for the 15 Churchill Scholarships available in science, mathematics, and engineering.
-Applicants for the Kanders Churchill Scholarship simply apply to the Master's in Public Policy at the University of Cambridge and indicate that you would like to be considered for that award.
-Applications for the Churchill Scholarship are reviewed by a Selection Committee comprised of eight former Churchill Scholars from a variety of STEM disciplines.
+These instructions are for the 16 Churchill Scholarships available in science, mathematics, and engineering.
+(Applicants for the Kanders Churchill Scholarship simply apply to the Master's in Public Policy at the University of Cambridge by early October, 2021, the same date as the Gates Cambridge deadline, and indicate that you would like to be considered for that award.)
+Applications for the Churchill Scholarship are reviewed by a Selection Committee comprised of at least eight former Churchill Scholars from a variety of STEM disciplines.
 An offer cannot be made before completion of an informal telephone interview.

 Outstanding academic achievement.
 There is no minimum GPA, though most applicants have a very high average.
 The Committee looks at achievement in STEM courses, especially in the major, as indicated by course grades and recommendation letters.